Back to Blog

 USDM Life Sciences has conducted deviation investigations across 50+ pharma, biotech, and medical device companies.
 We've seen every flavor of manufacturing deviation, laboratory incident, and quality system gap.

-• Auto-classifies deviations using historical pattern recognition across thousands of prior investigations
+• Auto-classification using historical pattern recognition across thousands of prior investigations

-• Recommends investigation scope based on deviation type, severity, and historical recurrence risk
+• Investigation scope recommendations based on deviation type, severity, and recurrence risk

-• Generates investigation templates pre-populated with relevant data sources, required analyses, and regulatory references
+• Pre-populated investigation templates with relevant data sources, required analyses, and regulatory references

-• Flags repeat deviation patterns before they become regulatory observations
+• Repeat deviation pattern detection before they become regulatory observations

-• Tracks CAPA effectiveness with predictive signals for recurrence risk
+• CAPA effectiveness tracking with predictive signals for recurrence risk

 When to Engage